balbuf/wasp/README.md

 | `prop` | an array of the current property chain, with the current property being index 0 and working backwards |
 | `env` | a simple object with a `set()` method (which sets public properties that can then be accessed directly) that is shared amongst a property value template and any referenced property value templates, allowing communication with each other during value resolution; for example, calling `env.set('foo', 'bar')` allows accessing the value `bar` via `env.foo` |

-Because twig is meant to be a templating engine which ultimately produces strings, special handling is necessary to produce a non-string value for a property.
+Because Twig is meant to be a templating engine which ultimately produces strings, special handling is necessary to produce a non-string value for a property.
 An additional variable called `output` is provided which has a `setValue()` method to override the resolved value of the property template, e.g. `{% do output.setValue(["this", "produces", "an", "array"]) %}`.
 Similarly, the special `this`, `top`, and `vars` variables return strings for other property values by default.